MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/extensible-authentication-protocol/network-access.md

 ## Configure New Certificate Selection configuration items

-Use **New Certificate Selection** to configure the criteria that client computers use to automatically select the right certificate on the client computer for the purpose of authentication.
-When the configuration is provided to network client computers through the Wired Network (IEEE 802.3) Policies, the Wireless Network (IEEE 802.11) Policies, or through Connection Manager Administration Kit (CMAK) for VPN, clients are automatically provisioned with the specified authentication criteria.
+Use **New Certificate Selection** to configure the criteria that client computers will use to automatically select the appropriate certificate for authentication purposes.
+This configuration can be provided to network client computers through the Wired Network (IEEE 802.3) Policies, the Wireless Network (IEEE 802.11) Policies, or through Connection Manager Administration Kit (CMAK) for VPN.
+This mean that clients will be automatically provisioned with the specified authentication criteria.

 This section lists the configuration items for **New Certificate Selection**, along with a description of each.